 Long-Term Care Insurance Premiums

-For most people, long-term care premiums are medical expenses deductible only by itemizers on Schedule A. However, self-employed people can deduct them on Schedule 1 of the 1040.
+For most people, long-term care premiums are medical expenses deductible only by itemizers on Schedule A and only to the extent that their total amount of medical expenses exceeds 7.5% of adjusted gross income.
+However, self-employed people can deduct them on Schedule 1 of the 1040.

 Health Savings Accounts (HSAs)

 The annual cap on deductible contributions to health savings accounts (HSAs) rose in 2023 from $3,650 to $3,850 for self-only coverage and from $7,300 to $7,750 for family coverage.
 People born before 1969 can put in $1,000 more (same as for 2022).